pranavkonde/curio-docs/design/harmony-tasks.md

 ### ParkPiece&#x20;

 Curio has implemented a new file location within the storage subsystem called “piece”.
 This directory is used to temporarily park the pieces while they are being sealed.
 The `parked_pieces` also contains the URL and headers to download the data.
 The ParkPiece task scans the `parked_pieces` table in HarmonyDB every 15 seconds.
-If any pieces are found, a corresponding file is created in under “piece” directory of the storage and data is downloaded to the file from the URL.
+If any pieces are found, a corresponding file is created under “piece” directory of the storage and data is downloaded to the file from the URL.
 When `SectorAddPieceToAny` method is called by an external market node, it creates a ParkPiece tasks.

 ### DropPiece&#x20;